PEASEC/Specialized-Cyber-Threat-Intelligence/README.md

 # Specialized-Cyber-Threat-Intelligence

-This repository hosts the code to the model training technique including a novel pipeline combining transfer learning, data augmentation, and few-shot learning for developing an effective specialized cyber threat intelligence (CTI) classifier and Novel techniques of data augmentation and few-shot learning to deal with a small number of training instances.
+As systems become more complex, gathering cyber threat intelligence from open sources is crucial for maintaining security.
+However, the vast amount of information can lead to overload, making it difficult to process emerging cybersecurity events like new malware or attack contexts using existing classifiers.
+To address this, the authors propose a system that trains a new classifier for each incident, using a combination of three low-data regime techniques: transfer learning, data augmentation, and few-shot learning.

+This repository contains the code and the dataset (reference) of this framework.

 Further explanations contains the paper [*Multi-Level Fine-Tuning, Data Augmentation, and Few-Shot Learning for Specialized Cyber Threat Intelligence*](https://arxiv.org/abs/2207.11076) [1].